Canadian Hearing Services National Scholarship Program

-The Canadian Hearing Services National Scholarship Program offers national scholarships available to Deaf or hard of hearing students.
+The Canadian Hearing Services National Scholarship Program offers national scholarships available to Deaf or hard-of-hearing students.

 Amount: $3000 (full-time students) or $1000 (part-time students)